andrewdolphin/Traccar-Timeline/README.md

-# My fork, adjusted for docker installation only.
+My fork, adjusted for docker installation only.
 Introduces environment variables for the API URL, username and password, see docker-compose.yml.
+The method for injecting these details is not secure and should only be used on an internal/not exposed setup

 # Traccar-Timeline
 Simple html single page web app for viewing Traccar API GPS data.
 Uses timeline-based interface for device movements including real-time and historical data.